hyperledger/fabric-ca/docs/source/deployguide/cadeploy.md

 - `port` - Enter the port that you want to use for this server.
 These instructions use `7054`, but you can choose your port.
 - `tls.enabled` - Recall that TLS is disabled in the default configuration file.
 Since this is a production server, enable it by setting this value to `true`.
 Setting this value to `true` causes the TLS signed certificate `tls-cert.pem` file to be generated when the server is started in the next step.
 The `tls-cert.pem` is the certificate the server will present to the client during a TLS handshake, which the client will then verify using the TLS CA’s `ca-cert.pem`.
 - `ca.name` - Give the CA a name by editing the parameter, for example `tls-ca`.
 - `csr.hosts` - Update this parameter to include this hostname and ip address where this server is running, if it is different than what is already in this file.
+The host names will be used to specify Subject Alternative Names when the server creates its self-signed TLS certificate tls-cert.pem when you start the server in the next step.
 - `signing.profiles.ca` - Since this is a TLS CA that will not issue CA certificates, the `ca` profiles section can be removed.
 The `signing.profiles` block should only contain `tls` profile.
 - `operations.listenAddress:` -  In the unlikely case that there is another node running on this host and port, then you need to update this parameter to use a different port.